Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 <figure>
 	<img src="Images/RoleOfIop.png" />
-	<figcaption>This document connects DASH with international standards, industry specifications and DASH-IF guidelines.</figcaption>
+	<figcaption>This document connects DASH with international standards and industry specifications.</figcaption>
 </figure>

-[[!MPEGDASH]] defines a highly flexible set of building blocks that needs to be constrained to a meaningful subset to ensure interoperable behavior in common scenarios.
-This document defines constraints that limit DASH features to those that are considered appropriate for use in interoperable clients and services.
+[[!MPEGDASH]] defines a highly flexible set of building blocks that needs to be constrained to ensure interoperable behavior in common scenarios.
+The necessary media container constraints are largely defined by [[!MPEGCMAF]] and [[!DASH-CMAF]].
+This document defines further constraints to limit DASH features to those that are considered appropriate for use in interoperable clients and services.

+Clients consuming DASH content will need to interact with the host device's media platform.
+The guidelines in this document assume that the media platform implements APIs that are equivalent to Media Source Extensions [[media-source]] and Encrypted Media Extensions [[encrypted-media]].
+API level compatibility is not required but equivalent features are expected.

-This document was generated in close coordination with [[!DVB-DASH]].
+This document was generated in close coordination with [[DVB-DASH]].
 The features are aligned to the extent considered reasonable.
 The tools and features are aligned to the extent considered reasonable.
 In addition, DASH-IF worked closely with ATSC to develop a DASH profile for ATSC3.0 for broadcast distribution [[ATSC3]].

-Clients consuming DASH content will need to interact with the host device's media platform.
-While few constraints are defined on these interactions, this document does assume that the media platform implements APIs that are equivalent to the popular [[media-source|Media Source Extensions (MSE)]] and [[encrypted-media|Encrypted Media Extensions (EME)]].

-## Relationship to the previous versions of this document ## {#previous-versions}

-There is no strict backward compatibility with previous versions of this document - best practices change over time and what was once considered sensible may be replaced by a superior approach later on.
-Therefore, clients and services that were conforming to version N of this document are not guaranteed to conform to version N+1.

-The initial two versions of this document where based on the first edition of ISO/IEC 23009-1.
-Version 4.3 was mostly relying on the third edition of ISO/IEC 23009-1.

-This version of the document relies on the 4th edition of ISO/IEC 23009-1 that was technically frozen in July 2019 and is expected to be published by the end of 2019 as ISO/IEC 23009-1:2020.

 ## Structure of a DASH presentation ## {#what-is-dash}

-[[!MPEGDASH]] specifies the structure of a DASH presentation, which consists primarily of:
+[[!MPEGDASH]] specifies the structure of a DASH <dfn>presentation</dfn>, which consists primarily of:

 1. The manifest or <dfn>MPD</dfn>, which describes the content and how it can be accessed.
-1. Data containers that clients will download over the course of a presentation in order to obtain media samples.
+1. Data containers that clients will download during playback of a [=presentation=] in order to obtain media samples.

 <figure>
 	<img src="Diagrams/DashStructure.png" />
-	<figcaption>Relationships of primary DASH data structure and the standards they are defined in.</figcaption>
+	<figcaption>Relationships of primary DASH data structures and the standards they are defined in.</figcaption>
 </figure>

-The MPD is an XML file that follows a schema defined by [[!MPEGDASH]].
-This schema defines various extension mechanisms for 3rd parties.
+The [=MPD=] is an XML file that follows a schema defined in [[!MPEGDASH]].
+Various 3rd party extension points are defined in the XML schema.
 This document defines some extensions, as do other industry specifications.

 [[!MPEGDASH]] defines two data container formats, one based on [[!ISOBMFF]] and the other [[!MPEG2TS]].
 However, only the former is used in modern solutions.
 This document only supports services using the [[!ISOBMFF]] container format.

-[[!MPEGCMAF]] is the constrained media format based on [[!ISOBMFF]], specifically designed for adaptive streaming.
-This document uses [[!MPEGCMAF]] compatible data containers.
+[[!MPEGCMAF]] is a constrained media format based on [[!ISOBMFF]], specifically designed for adaptive streaming.
+This document requires the use of [[!MPEGCMAF]] compatible data containers.
+The requirements for the usage of CMAF with DASH are defined by [[!DASH-CMAF]].

-Note: The relationship to [[!MPEGCMAF]] is constrained to the container format.
+Note: The relationship to [[!MPEGCMAF]] is constrained to the container format, as primarily expressed by [[!DASH-CMAF]].
 In particular, there is no requirement to conform to [[!MPEGCMAF]] media profiles.

-The data container format defines the physical structure of the following elements described by the MPD:
+The data container format defines the physical structure of the following components of a [=presentation=]:

-1. Each [=representation=] in the [=MPD=] references an [=initialization segment=].
+1. Each [=representation=] contains an initialization segment.
-1. Each [=representation=] in the [=MPD=] references any number of [=media segments=].
+1. Each [=representation=] contains any number of [=media segments=].
-1. Some [=representations=] in the [=MPD=] may reference an [=index segment=], depending on the [=addressing mode=] used.
+1. Some [=representations=] may contain an index segment, depending on the [=addressing mode=] used.

-Note: HLS (RFC8216) also support ([[!MPEGCMAF]]).
-Therefore, under certain constraints, the content encoded in ([[!MPEGCMAF]]) can be delivered using MPD or HLS m3u8 manifest format.
+Note: HLS (HTTP Live Streaming) [[HLS]] is an adaptive media delivery technology similar to DASH that also supports CMAF.
+Under certain constraints, content conforming to CMAF can be delivered to clients using both DASH and HLS.

+## Terminology cross-reference across standards ## {#terms-cross-reference}

+Different documents often use different terms to refer to the same structural components of DASH [=presentations=].
+A quick cross-reference of terms commonly found causing confusion is presented here:

 <figure id="cmaf-terms">
 	<table class="data">